 What is the maximum thickness material a waterjet can cut?

 A waterjet can cut through almost any thickness of material.
-For Silverline systems, the maximum thickness is 150mm, and 300mm thick for Nexus machines.
+For Flow machines, the maximum thickness is 300mm however this varies depending on your machine model.
 The key considerations with thick materials are: (a) the weight rating on the waterjet table, and (b) whether the workpiece can be supported in such a way that the waterjet does not also cut the workpiece support platform.

 What happens to the garnet after it has been used to cut material, and how do I remove it from the waterjet bath?